Support our work by becoming our Patron! Learn More

 Q3.
 How to reduce direct contact with the prepared food?

 Q4.
-What is the limit of foods which can be brought out for processing?
+What is the limit of foods that can be brought out for processing?